ANazaret/iicd-workshop-2024/docs/problem_set.md

 $$ x_{i,g} \sim p(\theta_g) $$
 where $\theta_g$ contains gene specific parameters shared across cells, and $p$ is a distribution (e.g. Normal, Negative Binomial).

-You will implement simple gene model by subclassing the `BaseGeneModel` class provided in the `iicd_workshop_2024` package.

-Link to the documentation: [BaseGeneModel](references.md#iicd_workshop_2024.gene_model.BaseGeneModel)
-Note: the instance function `fit` simply calls a helper function, [fit](references.md/#iicd_workshop_2024.inference.fit), which loads data from the AnnData object and runs a training loop.
-This is already implemented for you.

 ### 1) Load the data